Did you know that floods are the most common natural disaster in the U.S.?

 Listen to the radio and watch the news for warning signs and be prepared to leave at any moment.
 Once a flood warning is issued for your area, get to high ground and stay away from water.
 Only a half-foot of water is enough to make you fall.
 If you’re driving and can’t escape floodwaters, get out and move to high ground; many cars can be swept away by just two feet of swift moving water.

 Step 4: Wait it out.

 Do not return home until officials have declared the area safe.
 Before going inside, make certain all supports are still intact.
-If you smell gas, leave immediately and call 911.
+If you smell gas, leave immediately.

 Remove all hazardous materials such as batteries, cleaning materials and fuel containers while wearing protective clothing.
 Contact your state health department to make sure your water supply is not contaminated.
 There is a chance you may have to treat the water before using it to prepare food or drink.

 Remember, just a few feet of water can cause thousands of dollars of damage to a household.
 Take precautions to minimize any potential damage.
 Plan for the worst and hope for the best.